Adaptive Cholesky Gaussian Processes: Introduction

 \section{Introduction}

-It has been observed \citep{Chalupka2013comparison} that the subset-of-data approximation can be a hard-to-beat baseline for approximate Gaussian process inference.
-However, the question of how to choose the subset is non-trivial to answer.
+The key computational challenge in Gaussian process regression is to evaluate the log-marginal likelihood of the $N$ observed data points, which is known to have cubic complexity \citep{rasmussenwilliams}.
+It has been observed \citep{Chalupka2013comparison} that the random-subset-of-data approximation can be a hard-to-beat baseline for approximate Gaussian process inference.
+However, the question of how to choose the size of the subset is non-trivial to answer.
 Here we make an attempt.

-The key computational challenge in Gaussian process regression is to evaluate the log-marginal likelihood of the $N$ observed data points, which is known to have cubic complexity \citep{rasmussenwilliams}.
-In order to arrive at a computationally less expensive approximation of this log-marginal likelihood, we first empirically study its behavior as we increase the number of observations. \cref{fig:evidence} show this progression for a variety of models.
-We elaborate on this figure later, but for now note that after a certain number of observations, which differ between models, the log-marginal likelihood starts to progress with a linear trend.
-This suggest that we may leverage this near-linearity to estimate the log-marginal likelihood \kschg{of the full dataset} after having seen only a subset of the data.
-However, as the point-of-linearity differs between models, this must be estimated on-the-fly to keep computations tractable.
+We first make an empirical observation when studying the behavior of the log-marginal likelihood with increasing number of observations. \cref{fig:evidence} show this progression for a variety of models.
+We elaborate on this figure in \cref{subsec:intuition}, but for now note that after a certain number of observations, determined by model and dataset, the log-marginal likelihood starts to progress with a linear trend.
+This suggest that we may leverage this near-linearity to estimate the log-marginal likelihood of the full dataset after having seen only a subset of the data.
+However, as the point of linearity differs between models and datasets, this point cannot be set in advance but must be estimated on-the-fly.